k3s-io/k3s/docs/adrs/add-dual-stack-support-to-netpol-agent.md

 * upstream might ask for implementing dual-stack in all kube-router components (which would be understandable)
-* acceepting a solution upstream might take long time
+* accepting a solution upstream might take long time

 Our fork of kube-router is going to be used as a vendored library inside k3s code.
 And the currently copied code in k3s in `pkg/agent/netpol` is going to